Dino-Martinez/starlitejs/README.md

 # starlite.js

-## A comprehensive and extensible game engine using JavaScript and HTML Canvas
+## A comprehensive and extensible game engine using JavaScript and HTML Canvas.
+Built with ES6 Classes and Object Oriented Design, our goal is to make browser games easy and fun to build.

 # Installation